oliviawestmacottssw/SSW.Rules.Content/rules/do-you-follow-up-tasks-effectively/rule.md

 Sometimes you're not able to complete a task right away or anytime soon.
 In this case, people usually just say:

-"I can't do this week, but I should have it done by the end of next week"
+[greyBox]  "I can't do this week, but I should have it done by the end of next week" [/greyBox]

 Another scenario is when the task should be done or will expire after a period of time.
 For example:

-"Send Google Analytics data after a month" or "Remove course banner after the course is completed"
+[greyBox]  "Send Google Analytics data after a month" or "Remove course banner after the course is completed" [/greyBox]

 Efficient people don't rely on their memory and instead, use some way to make sure they don't forget to do that task.
 The most common ways are to either make a note in a paper diary, stick a post-it note to his screen.
 But there are better ways.